 All facilities are maintained to ensure safe and reliable operation.
 Each Project facility is visited at least several times weekly by YCWA's personnel who are experienced and familiar with the Project.
-Potential problems are identified and corrected, or scheduled for repair as they are discovered.
+Potential problems are identified and corrected, or scheduled for repair as they are discovered, in order of the severity of the potential problems.
 Project operations personnel are on duty seven days a week, between 7:00 am and 3:30 pm, and maintenance personnel are on duty Monday through Friday between 7:00 am and 3:30 pm.